alaffin12/stackedit/Caught by Strahd.md

 >
 > "Do yourselves a favour.
 Leave this path.
 Come and join me in Castle Ravenloft.
 You are prisoners here, it is true, but you need not make Barovia a prison.
 You are not the usual sort who wander into my domain.
 You are powerful.
 Formidable.
 Come - join me.
 Help me regain my Katarina.
 That feat and that feat alone will break the endless cycle of this land, and free all of us!"

-Stradh will happily converse with his players and discuss anything and everything with them.
+Strahd will happily converse with his players and discuss anything and everything with them.
 He is genuine with his invitation, and his motives are clear - high level adventurers like the party would be useful to him.
-If they attack him they will find that Stradh's form here is just an image.
+If they attack him they will find that Strahd's form here is just an image.
 And if they choose to continue to seek the Amber Temple...

 > "As you wish.
 I am not so foolish as to try to stop the likes of you.
 Neither will I help you though.
 Not any longer.
 Barovia is a dangerous land, and while I have kept the dangers at bay heretofore, I will do so no longer.
 Consider this a warning - if you travel beyond this gate, you do so on your own.

-With that the image of Stradh will fade, and players will be faced with the gate of flames.
+With that the image of Strahd will fade, and players will be faced with the gate of flames.

 #### T1.
 Gatehouse Portcullis
 The gate here is old and is rusted open here - the way is now barred with magical green flame instead of metal.